aristanetworks/anta/docs/security-advisory-reports.md

 ## CSV report

-The security advisory CSV uses one row for one reported vulnerability result and vulnerability association.
-The `Vulnerability Result` columns always contain the most specific result available for that row, while the other `Vulnerability` columns contain published metadata rather than device evidence.
+The security advisory CSV uses one row for one reported vulnerability result and vulnerability association. `Vulnerability Result`, `Vulnerability Result Messages`, and `Vulnerability Remediation` contain the most specific result data available for that row. `Vulnerability ID`, `Vulnerability Description`, and `Vulnerability Severity` contain published metadata rather than device evidence.

 `Advisory Result` is the authoritative result of the complete advisory test for the device and is repeated on every row.
 Use it to answer questions about the advisory as a whole; consumers do not need to aggregate the individual rows to recover that conclusion.